nautobot/nautobot/nautobot/docs/user-guides/git-data-source.md

 # Git as a Data Source

-Using Git as a Data Source feature was developed to provide the ability to populate existing data, templates, scripts, and much more into Nautobot; while leveraging the benefits that GitHub already provides including issue tracking, discussions, pipelines, and approvals.
+Using Git&trade; as a Data Source feature was developed to provide the ability to populate existing data, templates, scripts, and much more into Nautobot; while leveraging the benefits that GitHub already provides including issue tracking, discussions, pipelines, and approvals.

 For more technical details on how to use this feature, please see the documentation on [Git Repositories](https://nautobot.readthedocs.io/en/latest/models/extras/gitrepository/).